 Example E.27 (Plotting frequency responses).
 Suppose that we would like to have a function that behaves in a similar way to the MATLAB freqs function, but with a few differences in how plotting is performed.
 In particular, we would like the plots generated with the magnitude response as a unitless quantity and the phase response in unwrapped form.
-This can be accomplished with the code given below.
+This can be accomplished with the code given in Listing E.5.